ansemjo/ffsync/README.md

 The configuration is done in a YAML-formatted file:

 ```
-# remote host; can contain options for ssh client
 hostconf:   freifunk-node
-# where filesystem tree is saved
 datadir:    filesystem
-# skip check before transmitting files
 yesyes:     false
-# list of files to fetch, pushing copies ALL files in $datadir
 filelist:
     - /etc/profile
     - /etc/hosts